 NOTES: It is helpful to note the craftiness and subtlety with which Satan advanced his argument.
-First, he distorted God's word to deny God's goodness: "Did God actually say, 'You shall not eat of any tree of the garden'?" (v.1).
-Then, he denied God's word outright: "You will not surely die!" (v.4).
+First, he distorted God's word to deny God's goodness: "Has God said, 'You shall not eat from any tree of the garden'?" (v.1, emphasis added).
+Then, he denied God's word outright: "You surely will not die!" (v.4).
 Finally, he promised Eve that she would be like God, knowing good and evil (v.5).